 Car theft is a leading cause in raising auto insurance premiums.
 Oftentimes, vehicles are stolen for parts or for the thieves to turn a huge profit, and are then never recovered.
 VIN etching is one process that can be used to deter auto theft and make your car insurance rates more affordable.

-VIN etching is offered by many dealers for a fee or you can purchase an inexpensive do-it-yourself kit.
+VIN etching is offered by many auto dealers for a fee, or you can purchase an inexpensive do-it-yourself etching kit.
 Many cities and universities also offer free or low cost VIN etching to help crack down on car thefts.

-V.I.N. stands for Vehicle Identification Number, and each car has its own unique VIN that identifies the car.
+VIN stands for Vehicle Identification Number, and each car has its own unique VIN that identifies the car.
 This number is needed to sell a car, title or register a vehicle and get auto insurance coverage.
 It doesn’t matter who is selling the car, an individual or a dealership, they must supply you with the VIN.
 Many of the parts of a car, such as the dashboard and the doorposts near the door latches, carry the vehicle’s VIN to help in identifying the vehicle.
 With VIN etching, the vehicle’s VIN is engraved into all of the glass surfaces of the vehicle using an acid and a stencil.

 Generally, a vehicle’s VIN is etched on the windshield, rear window, and all side windows.

 When a car thief steals a car, more often than not, that vehicle is headed for a chop shop that pulls the vehicle apart and sells the parts to a car parts dealer for an agreed-upon price.
 The car parts dealer then resells the stolen parts to an unknowing public.
 Obviously, this is illegal for both the chop shop and the parts dealer.

 It goes without saying that neither of the criminal parties involved wants to be caught and convicted, so they steer clear of car parts with identifiers such as VINs that might lead back to their illegal operations.
 As windshields and other auto glass are interchangeable between many vehicles, they are valuable on the black market.
 An etched VIN on a windshield makes the glass useless to thieves and black market dealers, since they would have a tough time removing the etching from the glass.

 Secured with SHA-256 Encryption

 VIN etching is an easy, one-time procedure that can significantly reduce the chances of your vehicle getting stolen.
 Even if you have the best auto insurance in the world, the stress and hassle of having a vehicle stolen should be avoided at all costs.
 Paying deductibles, filling out police reports and replacing lost personal effects all add up to a big headache and an even bigger invoice.

 VIN etching makes your vehicle less valuable on the black market and a riskier theft for car thieves, so they are more likely to leave your vehicle alone and move on to another car altogether.
 Also, if your vehicle is stolen, those etched windows make it more likely that your car will be identified and returned to you.
 It also makes it easier to trace stolen vehicles back to the perpetrators and their partners.